canjs/canjs/docs/can-guides/contribute/creating-legacy-branch.md

 To see the available tags, run this command from the git directory:

 ```
+get fetch --tags
-git ls-remote --tags origin
+git tag
 ```

-This will show a long list with entries like `refs/tags/v3.5.2`.
+This will show a long list with entries like `v3.5.2`.
 You will use the final piece of this in the next step.

 ## Create the branch